belitre/solarstorm/README.md

 # k8s primitives 1 workshop

+## Pre-reqs

+This assumes that you can run docker locally and that you have a kubernetes cluster setup with:
+- external-dns
+- cert-manager
+- nginx-ingress-controller

 ## Overview

 We will go through a journey running simple application which serves gifs of cats and dogs.